Roger Goldsworthy (politician): Education and early years

+Before entering Parliament Goldsworthy was a farmer and teacher.
+He was also a member of University of Adelaide Council from 1970 until 1973.

+Political career

-Eric Roger Goldsworthy AO (born 17 July 1929) is a former Australian politician and 3rd Deputy Premier of South Australia from 1979 to 1982.
-Goldsworthy represented the House of Assembly seat of Kavel for the Liberal and Country League and Liberal Party from 1970 to 1992.
-Before entering Parliament he was a farmer and teacher.
-He was also a member of University of Adelaide Council 1970–1973.
-He became deputy leader of the SA Liberals, and hence Deputy Leader of the Opposition, in 1975 when David Tonkin successfully challenged Bruce Eastick's leadership.
+Goldsworthy became deputy leader of the SA Liberals and hence Deputy Leader of the Opposition, in 1975 when David Tonkin successfully challenged Bruce Eastick's leadership.
 As such, he became Deputy Premier when the Liberals won the 1979 state election, also serving as Minister of Mines and Energy, Services and Supply.
-He remained deputy leader when the Liberals went back into opposition in 1982 under John Olsen, and held the deputy's post until returning to the backbench in 1989.
+He remained deputy leader when the Liberals went back into opposition in 1982 under John Olsen and held the deputy's post until returning to the backbench in 1989.

-He was active in the development and exploitation of mineral resources whilst in parliament and following his retirement.
+Goldsworthy was active in the development and exploitation of mineral resources whilst in parliament as well as in his retirement.
 Whilst Minister of Mines, he negotiated the establishment of the Olympic Dam mine and the Cooper Basin liquid scheme and put these to Parliament.
-He is a member of the South Australian government's Resources Industry Development Board (RIDB).
+He was a member of the South Australian government's Resources Industry Development Board (RIDB).

-He has been an active promoter of the mining industry in SA and a member of the South Australian Chamber of Mines and Energy (SACOME) since its formation.
+Goldsworthy was an active promoter of the mining industry in SA and a member of the South Australian Chamber of Mines and Energy (SACOME) from its formation.
 Goldsworthy chaired the Gawler Craton Infrastructure study for the Commonwealth Government.